-In this chapter, we demonstrate that speaking multiple languages enhances creativity and problem-solving skills.
-In general, multilinguals outperform monolinguals on creativity tasks,

-500 likely because of the multilinguals' enhanced executive control abilities and exposure to multiple 501 cultures (see van Dijk et al., 2018 for a review; c.f.
-Lange et al., 2020), but the relationship 502 between multilingualism and creativity depends on several linguistic variables such as 503 proficiency (Kharkhurin, 2008, 2011; Sampedro & Pena, 2019), age of acquisition (Kharkhurin, 504 2008), and socio-cultural context of acquisition (Kharkhurin, 2010a).
-The task presentation 505 modality (verbal versus nonverbal) is also important, as bilinguals had higher scores than 506 monolinguals on nonverbal creativity tasks, but not on verbal creativity tasks (Kharkhurin, 507 2010b).
-Furthermore, bilinguals who code-switched frequently were able to produce more 508 innovative and useful ideas than those who code-switched less frequently (Kharkhurin & Wei, 509 2015).
-The findings from the research on multilingualism and creativity have implications for 510 cognitive domains ranging from imagination to cognitive flexibility to perspective-taking.
-511 Although more research on multilingualism and problem-solving is needed, the evidence 512 thus far suggests that the language in which problems are presented to multilinguals is an 513 important factor.
-For example, multilinguals produce less vivid mental images in their second 514 language (Hayakawa & Keysar, 2018), so presenting problems in a non-native language could 515 reduce the salience of traditional solutions and bring novel ones into focus (i.e., overcoming 516 functional fixedness).
-If so, foreign languages could be leveraged as a tool for exploring 517 alternative or uncommon solutions.
-At the same time, problems in a speaker's non-native 518 language can increase cognitive load, hindering creative performance as attentional resources are 519 diverted towards understanding the details of the problem rather than brainstorming creative 520 solutions.
-It may be that a second language is beneficial for some creative tasks in which vivid 521 mental imagery plays a notable role (such as thinking through Duncker's candle problem), but 522 not for others in which cognitive load is more important (such as planning the moves in the solving, including decision-making, learning, reasoning, and critical thinking.

-523 Tower of London task).
-The research in this area is still in its infancy, and these are just some of 524 the promising directions for studying the interaction between multilingualism and problem-
+In this chapter, we suggest that speaking multiple languages impacts creativity and problem-solving.
+The high interconnectivity within and between languages in multilinguals (Fernandez-Duque et al., 2023; Shook & Marian, 2013) has farreaching consequences for cognition.
+In general, multilinguals outperform monolinguals on creativity tasks, likely because of the multilinguals' enhanced C JOHN BENJAMINS executive control abilities and exposure to multiple cultures (see van Dijk et al., 2018 for a review; c.f.
+Lange et al., 2020), but the relationship between multilingualism and creativity depends on several linguistic variables such as proficiency (Kharkhurin, 2008, 2011; Sampedro & Pena, 2019), age of acquisition (Kharkhurin, 2008), and socio-cultural context of acquisition (Kharkhurin, 2010a).
+The task presentation modality (verbal versus nonverbal) is also important, as bilinguals had higher scores than monolinguals on nonverbal creativity tasks, but not on verbal creativity tasks (Kharkhurin, 2010b).
+Furthermore, bilinguals who code-switched frequently were able to produce more innovative and useful ideas than those who code-switched less frequently (Kharkhurin & Wei, 2015).
+The findings from the research on multilingualism and creativity have implications for cognitive domains ranging from imagination to cognitive flexibility to perspective-taking.

+Although more research on multilingualism and problem-solving is needed, the evidence thus far suggests that the language in which problems are presented to multilinguals is an important factor.
+For example, multilinguals produce less vivid mental images in their second language (Hayakawa & Keysar, 2018), so presenting problems in a non-native language could reduce the salience of traditional solutions and bring novel ones into focus (i.e., overcoming functional fixedness).
+If so, foreign languages could be leveraged as a tool for exploring alternative or uncommon solutions.
+At the same time, problems in a speaker's non-native language can increase cognitive load, hindering creative performance as attentional resources are diverted towards understanding the details of the problem rather than brainstorming creative solutions.
+It may be that a second language is beneficial for some creative tasks in which vivid mental imagery plays a notable role (such as thinking through Duncker's candle problem), but not for others in which cognitive load is more important (such as planning the moves in the Tower of London task).
+The research in this area is still in its infancy, and these are just some of the promising directions for studying the interaction between multilingualism and problem-solving, including decision-making, learning, reasoning, and critical thinking.